timharek/everyday-privacy/report.md

 Another thing that is mentioned in multiple policies, is that of address books.
 How come someone I know has the right to upload and share my information with a service that I might not want to use or support?
 The service should simply just delete this information if there is match.
 Someone could have added a bunch of personal data to their address book, like real addresses, multiple emails, family relations etc. No one other than yourself should have the right to be allowed to store this sensitive information with one service.
 This goes a bit back to when Facebook's policies says they use information they get from their partners to give you personalized advertisements, even though you do not have an Facebook account.
 This also mentioned, in clear plain text that they collect data about you "whether or not you have a Facebook account", even though Facebook has denied that they do this when asked about *Shadow profiles*[^19].

+Although none of the services; Facebook products (including WhatsApp), Snapchat and LinkedIn, mention that they sell data, it is heavily implied that do, and they defend it by painting a picture that there is no other way that they can provide their service to their users.

 ## Security and privacy settings